 Liquidity Ratio Calculation Example:

-Provided you’re using accounting tools to accurately record your assets, income, payroll, inventory, and accounts payable/receivable, you should be able to trust the current assets and current liabilities amounts listed on your balance sheet report.
+You must be able to trust the current assets and current liabilities listed on your balance sheet report.

 - Current assets can include cash, bank deposits, money owed to you, stock on hand, raw materials, and short-term investments.